 This is NOT a cheap bass, so serious enquiries only please.
 It will be advertised on other web sites, so if you are interested, you really need to get in quick.
 I will ship Worldwide, by UPS.
 Feel free to enquire about costs.

 Please read what Bruce Johnson, the Ampeg Expert says.
 This extract is taken from his own website:

 The ASB-1 (fretted) and AUSB-1 (fretless) Scroll Basses are a limited production variation on the basic design of the AEB-1/AUB-1.
 They were introduced around December ’66, which is about six months after the AEB-1/AUB-1, and were made for about a year.
 The most distinctive feature is the unusual body, with two long, skinny, outward-curving horns and triangular cutouts that go all the way through the back.
 For obvious reasons, they’ve have acquired the nicknames of “Devil Bass” or “Longhorn Bass”.
-I’ve never been able to find out what “ASB” stands for.
+In case you are perhaps wondering “ASB” stands for ‘Ampeg Scroll Bass’